 - Progestin therapy.
 A variety of progestin therapies, including an intrauterine device with levonorgestrel (Mirena, Skyla), contraceptive implant (Nexplanon), contraceptive injection (Depo-Provera) or progestin pill (Camila), can halt menstrual periods and the growth of endometrial implants, which may relieve endometriosis signs and symptoms.

 - Aromatase inhibitors.
 Aromatase inhibitors are a class of medicines that reduce the amount of estrogen in your body.
 Your doctor may recommend an aromatase inhibitor along with a progestin or combination hormonal contraceptive to treat endometriosis.

 If you have endometriosis and are trying to become pregnant, surgery to remove the endometriosis implants while preserving your uterus and ovaries (conservative surgery) may increase your chances of success.
 If you have severe pain from endometriosis, you may also benefit from surgery — however, endometriosis and pain may return.

-> Your doctor may do this procedure laparoscopically or, less commonly, through traditional abdominal surgery in more-extensive cases.
-Even in severe cases of endometriosis, most women can be treated with laparoscopic surgery.
+Your doctor may do this procedure laparoscopically or, less commonly, through traditional abdominal surgery in more-extensive cases.
+Even in severe cases of endometriosis, most can be treated with laparoscopic surgery.

-> In laparoscopic surgery, your surgeon inserts a slender viewing instrument (laparoscope) through a small incision near your navel and inserts instruments to remove endometrial tissue through another small incision.
-After surgery, your doctor may recommend taking hormone medication to help improve your pain.
+In laparoscopic surgery, your surgeon inserts a slender viewing instrument (laparoscope) through a small incision near your navel and inserts instruments to remove endometrial tissue through another small incision.
+After surgery, your doctor may recommend taking hormone medication to help improve pain.

-> Hysterectomy with removal of the ovaries
+Hysterectomy with removal of the ovaries